HEALTHY CONFLICT

 About

-Dean’s clients include Olympic gold-medal teams, Commanding Officers in the British Army, Senior Government Advisors, and global organisations such as IBM, LinkedIn, L’Oréal, Baker McKenzie, Specsavers, and Air New Zealand
+Dean’s clients include Olympic gold-medal teams, Commanding Officers in the British Army, Senior Government Advisors, iconic FMCG brands and global organisations such as IBM, Mars Group, WeWork, L’Oréal, Baker McKenzie, Specsavers, and Air New Zealand

 Full Bio